JessicaG/jessicag.github.io/_posts/2014-7-28-The-Junior-Developer-Gap.md

 We've all had it, but when you're a junior and even moreso when you belong to a minority, it's tough.
 There are a lot of things contributing to this within the tech scene, let's go through them.
+Fun fact, in the Marketing industry, there are 56% women.
+Tech? **26% women**

 * Interrogation interviews
   - The round the table board room interviews and Whiteboarding.
 It has